Publications

 • Weber, Natalie.
 2023.
 How much variation within one dialect?
 Non-permanent consonants in Káínai Blackfoot.
 Paper, 8th International Conference on Language Documentation and Conservation [ICLDC 8].
 University of Hawai’i (virtual), Manoa, Mar 5, 2023 (virtual). [captioned video]

-• Weber, Natalie and Mizuki Miyashita. forthcoming.
+• Weber, Natalie and Mizuki Miyashita.
+2024.
 On diphthongs and digraphs in Blackfoot.
 In Papers of the 53nd Algonquian Conference, Monica Macaulay, Margaret Noodin, and Inge Genee (eds.), 269–287.
 East Lansing, MI: Michigan State University Press.

 I feel it is important to produce useful language description and documentation even within theoretical linguistics papers.
 To that end, part of my research program deals specifically with language documentation.